steffest/ADF-reader-writer/README.md

 ### Main API:

 #### adf.loadDisk(source)
-> Loads a disk from an adf file.
+> Loads a disk from an adf or hdf file.
 When source is a string, it's considered as a URI, otherwise you can pass an ArrayBuffer.
 > All future actions will be done on this disk.

 #### adf.getInfo()
 > Returns some basic info on the disk.

 #### adf.getFreeSize()
-> Returns the used and free space of the disk (in blocks and KB)
+> Returns the used and free space of the disk (in blocks and bytes).

 #### adf.readRootFolder()
 > Returns the files and directories of the root folder of the disk.